-- Participation in any program or activity that receives "financial assistance" from the federal government under the Workforce Innovation and Opportunity Act (programs or services provided through our New York State Career Centers)
+- Participation in any program or activity that receives "financial assistance" from the federal government under the Workforce Innovation and Opportunity Act (WIOA) which includes programs or services provided through our New York State Career Centers

-For information on Workforce Innovation and Opportunity Act complaints, see the USDOL Civil Rights Center website.
+For more information on filing Workforce Innovation and Opportunity Act complaints, see USDOL Civil Rights Center website.

 200 Constitution Avenue, NW